 Never photograph exploited animals

-If an animal is being used as a prop for tourist photos — elephants, monkeys, slow lorises, sloths — your photo funds the operation.
+If an animal is being used as a prop for tourist photos — elephants ridden through jungles, monkeys, slow lorises, sloths, or zoo-fed giraffes posed with children — your photo funds the operation.
 Walk away.
 Report it if possible.
 The market for these encounters exists because tourists pay for it.